arcadiapage/arcadiapage.github.io/_posts/2022-12-29-what-is-personal-growth-and-individuation-like-for-infps.md

 * The Explorer
 * The Child

+(UPDATE: If you would like to get a better idea of which of these archetypes are you right now, there's a test for that!
+Check out the free [Discover Your INFP Archetypes Test and Workbook](https://payhip.com/b/Di7wb))

 There is an emotional naivete, and maybe even blindness not only towards the negative intentions of others, but also the negative aspects of oneself.
 At this stage the INFP may also be the Explorer, feeling like something is missing in their life, but having no clue what.
 There is the sensation of looking for something that's out of reach.

 The common description of INFPs being "gooey cinnamon rolls" really fits here.
 This makes me think of how back in middle school, there was a girl who was always making fun of me, and I would laugh along with her.
 But then one day, one of my friends was like, "Hey, do you like it when that girl treats you like that?"